 Note that if an income stream is payable to a child over 18 who is:

-Complete the Beneficiary Nomination Form and return the form to us.
+Complete the Beneficiary Nomination Form and return it to us.

 Note, under super law, strict rules apply to binding beneficiary nominations.
 For your nomination to be valid you must: